-Also known as St George's day, Agios Georgios is celebrated in the honor of the patron saint of shepherds.
+Also known as St George's day, Agios Georgios is celebrated in honour of the patron saint of shepherds.
 Celebrated on 23rd April, the day is one of the most important feast days in Athens.

-Protomagia is also famous as May Day or Labor Day in Athens.
+Protomagia is also known as May Day or Labor Day in Athens.
 Celebrated on 1st May, the day is marked as a family day in the city.

-Marked by fire walking, Agios Konstantinos kai Agia Eleni is enjoyed by the local residents of Athens on 21st May.
-The day is celebrated in the honor of Helen, the first Orthodox Byzantine ruler.
+Marked by fire walking, Agios Konstantinos kai Agia Eleni is enjoyed by the locals on 21st May.
+The day is celebrated in honour of Helen, the first Orthodox Byzantine ruler.

 Celebrated 40 days after Easter, Analipsi is also an important feast day of Athens.